-Mark Devereux Projects, in collaboration with Heart of Glass, is delighted to announce a series of six practical artist professional development sessions for artists working within socially engaged practice.
-The sessions will take place in St Helens between November 2018 and April 2019.
+Mark Devereux Projects, in collaboration with Heart of Glass, were delighted to produce a series of six practical artist professional development sessions for artists working within socially engaged practice.
+The sessions took place in St Helens between November 2018 and April 2019.

-This new collaboration is one component of Heart of Glass’ new national professional development programme for artists, producers and commissioning agencies working in social and community contexts.
-Details of other components including specialist areas of practice and coaching & mentoring will be announced in due course.
+This new collaboration was one component of Heart of Glass’ new national professional development programme for artists, producers and commissioning agencies working in social and community contexts.

-Led by Mark Devereux Projects, each workshop in the series will address key aspects of realising projects and commissions, providing attendees with the confidence and know-how to move their practice forward.
+Led by Mark Devereux Projects, each workshop in the series addressed key aspects of realising projects and commissions, providing attendees with the confidence and know-how to move their practice forward.

-Each workshop will be tailored to the participating artists’ key questions and concerns; providing information, advice and guidance alongside open discussions and peer-to-peer sharing.
+Each workshop was tailored to the participating artists’ key questions and concerns; providing information, advice and guidance alongside open discussions and peer-to-peer sharing.

-Lunch and refreshments will be provided.
-Workshop lunches will be hosted by a different member of the Heart of Glass staff/associate artist team to provide informal networking opportunities and access to staff expertise where relevant.
+Lunch and refreshments were provided.
+Workshop lunches were hosted by a different member of the Heart of Glass staff/associate artist team to provide informal networking opportunities and access to staff expertise where relevant.

-Whilst primarily aimed at artists working within socially engaged practice, artists working within other mediums are also welcome.
+Whilst primarily aimed at artists working within socially engaged practice, artists working within other mediums were also welcome.

-Sessions can be booked individually or as a whole programme at a discounted rate.
+Sessions could be booked individually or as a whole programme at a discounted rate.